-Enter here a master code, with 6 digits, that you can use as a master key to unlock locally the lock, using the ELB-Lock keypad, if for any reason you cannot do it remotely from Frotcom (e.g. no local coverage) and at the same time the driver cannot use his/her PIN (because the forgot it, or because the driver is not there, or any other reason).
+Enter here a master code, with 6 digits, that you can use as a master key to unlock the lock locally, using the ELB-Lock keypad, if for any reason you cannot do it remotely from Frotcom (e.g., no local coverage) and at the same time the driver cannot use his/her PIN (because they forgot it, or because the driver is not there, or any other reason).

 |Driver PIN (6 digits)||

-Remember that if you do not give your drivers their own PINs, doors can only be open by you from Frotcom, if Frotcom can communicate with the device.
+Remember that if you do not give your drivers their own PINs, you can only open doors from Frotcom if Frotcom can communicate with the device.
 This requires the existence of GSM coverage.
-So if you want to be sure that the system can be opened by the driver in case you cannot do it from the office, remember to assign driver PINs to them.
+So if you want to be sure that the driver can open the system in case you cannot do it from the office, remember to assign driver PINs to them.

-Anyway, as you will see below, the system will report to you who has opened the locking mechanism: the driver or a user in Frotcom.
+As you will see below, the system will report who has opened the locking mechanism: the driver or a user in Frotcom.